-Table 11 Wizard > Basic > Step 1 IP
+Table 10 Wizard > Basic > Step 1 IP

 LABEL DESCRIPTION Host Name This field displays a host name.
+Enter a string to set a new host name.
+The host name should not contain [?], [], ['], ["], or [,].
 IP Interface Select DHCP Client if the Switch is connected to a router with the DHCP server enabled.
 You then need to check the router for the IP address assigned to the Switch in order to access the Switch's Web Configurator again.
 Select Static IP Address when the Switch is NOT connected to a router or you want to assign it a fixed IP address.
 VID This field displays the VLAN ID.
 IP Address The Switch needs an IP address for it to be managed over the network.
 IP Subnet Mask The subnet mask specifies the network number portion of an IP address.
 Default Gateway Type the IP address of the default outgoing gateway in dotted decimal notation, for example 192.168.1.254.

-Table 11 Wizard > Basic > Step 1 IP (continued)
+Table 10 Wizard > Basic > Step 1 IP